 I have long been interested in photographing still life and worked with an 8 x 10 inch camera to do so in the past.
 With the pinhole/loupe combination, I could not see these tiny still life images when they were in front of the camera and the shutter was ready to be opened.
 I was never sure how much of the subject will translate on to the film.
 The process was fraught with mishap and happy accidents.
-The loupe showed me a small slice of the world and yet within it exists light, drama, tension and moment.
+The loupe showed me a small slice of the world within which existed light, drama, tension and moment.

 These images, these “LoupeHoles,” were a way into a world that had been right before my eyes all the while.
 I hope that they amuse, frighten, entertain and inspire the viewer to look more closely at the throwaways in life—the little things around the house that are swept out the door and forgotten.

 All of these images were shot on 4 x 5 sheet film and developed by hand in the darkroom.
 The images were then enlarged onto 16 x 20 fiber-based gelatin silver paper and toned in selenium, gold and/or blue toners.
 Six of them are in the collection of the Pinhole Resource www.pinholeresource.com and have been featured in the Pinhole Journal (Volume 20, #2) and one, The Point of a Pencil, was published along with a my short essay about the technique in Pinhole Photography: Rediscovering a Historic Technique, Eric Renner, editor.
-They have also been published in Cambrea, A Photographic Journal of Life and Liberty of Views.
+They have also been published in Cambrea, A Photographic Journal of Life and Liberty of Views. and five of these images are in the pinhole colledction at the New Mexico State History Museum in Santa Fe, NM.
 All images are available in a limited edition of 10.
 Please inquire about print prices and availability.